Arnav-Mathur07/DoHad/README.md

 # 🏗️ System Architecture

-The DOHaD Exposure Intelligence Platform is designed with a decoupled architecture.
-This allows for both lightweight static deployments (loading preprocessed datasets client-side via JavaScript) and database-backed enterprise environments (powered by Node.js, Express, and MySQL).
+Platform architecture The DOHaD Exposure Intelligence Platform is a loosely coupled system which can run in a lightweight static mode that loads preprocessed datasets into the browser (as JavaScript objects) or a database-supported enterprise mode (implemented with node.js,  express, and mysql).

 ```mermaid
 graph TD